UNRWA: Textbook issues

 IPCRI's June 2004 follow-up report notes that "except for calls for resisting occupation and oppression, no signs were detected of outright promotion of hatred towards Israel, Judaism, or Zionism" and that "tolerance, as a concept, runs across the new textbooks".
-The report also stated that "textbooks revealed numerous instances that introduce and promote the universal and religious values and concepts of respect of other cultures, religions, and ethnic groups, peace, human rights, freedom of speech, justice, compassion, diversity, plurality, tolerance, respect of law, and environmental awareness".
+The report also stated that "textbooks revealed numerous instances that introduce and promote the universal and religious values and concepts of respect for other cultures, religions, and ethnic groups, peace, human rights, freedom of speech, justice, compassion, diversity, plurality, tolerance, respect of law, and environmental awareness".

 However, the IPCRI noted a number of deficiencies in the curriculum.

 The practice of 'appropriating' sites, areas, localities, geographic regions, etc. inside the territory of the State of Israel as Palestine/Palestinian observed in our previous review, remains a feature of the newly published textbooks (4th and 9th Grade) laying substantive grounds to the contention that the Palestinian Authority did not in fact recognize Israel as the State of the Jewish people. ...

 The summary also states that the curriculum asserts a historical Arab presence in the region, while:

 The Jewish connection to the region, in general, and the Holy Land, in particular, is virtually missing.
 This lack of reference is perceived as tantamount to a denial of such a connection, although no direct evidence is found for such a denial."
 It also notes that "terms and passages used to describe some historical events are sometimes offensive in nature and could be construed as reflecting hatred of and discrimination against Jews and Judaism."

 The US State Department has similarly raised concerns about the content of textbooks used in PA schools.
 In its 2009 Human Rights report, the US Department of State wrote that after a 2006 revision of textbooks by the PA Ministry of Education and Higher Education, international academics concluded that books did not incite violence against Jews but showed imbalance, bias, and inaccuracy.
 The examples given were similar to those given by IPCRI.